My name is Sheena. I am a 24-year-old woman who is perpetually single.

 There it was: the validation I'd always craved.
 It was ear candy.
 It was a kind of acceptance I'd never felt before, and its impermanence didn't detract from my satisfaction.

 I waved goodbye to my cousin's friends and grabbed my date's hand.
 He locked his fingers into mine; it felt nice.
-And though I didn't look back, I knew everyone watched us go.
+And though I didn't look back, I knew everyone watched us leave.

 As midnight crept up, we prepared goodbyes.

 For a second, I actually considered it.
-I mean, I was drunk, and he was cute.
+I mean, I had been having fun, and he was cute.
 But something told me that if I went home with him, I wouldn't forgive myself for the rest of eternity.

 I respectfully declined.